apache/airflow/docs/apache-airflow/howto/usage-cli.rst

 to a specified format, by default to a CSV file.
 The exported file will contain the records that were purged from the primary tables during the ``db clean`` process.

 You can specify the export format using ``--export-format`` option.
-The default format is csv.
+The default format is csv and is also the only supported format at the moment.

 You must also specify the location of the path to which you want to export the data using ``--output-path`` option.
+This location must exist.

+Other options include: ``--tables`` to specify the tables to export, ``--drop-archives`` to drop the archive tables after exporting.

 Beware cascading deletes
 ^^^^^^^^^^^^^^^^^^^^^^^^